 Permanently restricted net assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Organization.
 Generally donors of these assets permit the Organization to use all or part of the income earned for general or specific purposes.
-The Organization had no permanently restricted net assets for the years ending December 31, 2015 and 2014.
+The Organization had no permanently restricted net assets at December 31, 2016 and 2015.